OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/smite-scoreboard-for-android-ios.markdown

 - Save players and games into ‘Game History’
 - Player statistics
 - Sound effects (because we all love a sad trombone!)
-- Support for 12-pin Smite-like games
+- Support for 12-pin Smite-like games (e.g. Molkky & Number Kubb)
 - Ability to change the '3 Strikes' rule
   - Out of Game (current behavior)
   - Zero Score